wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 1. Check to see if the affected Ops Manager is running.
 2. Then check your foundation's networking, capacity, and VM health.

+## TAS Telegraf Gatherer and Exporter Scrape Errors

+The TAS integration uses Telegraf and the Prometheus and HTTP input plugins to gather metrics.
+If any of these fail, the counter `tas.observability.telegraf.internal_agent.gather_errors` increases.
+By default, an alert fires if the metric has been increasing for 10 minutes.

+#### Troubleshooting
+1. Inspect the Telegraf logs.

 ## TAS UAA Latency is Elevated
 Time in milliseconds that UAA took to process a request that the Gorouter sent to UAA endpoints.